20004778/FittingPoissonDistribution/README.md

 else:
     print("The given data cannot be fitted in Poisson distribution at 1% LOS")
 ```
-# Results and Output :
+# Output :
  ![image](https://user-images.githubusercontent.com/75236145/166474908-2f163bcb-0ddc-4392-9849-c161f9735ad8.png)

+# Result :
-<br> Hence a program has been implemented to fit poisson distribution for the given frequencey distribution.
+Hence a program has been implemented to fit poisson distribution for the given frequencey distribution.